The Sauerkraut Hessen style is a traditional dish from the region Hessen like the “Green Sauce” or the “Hand Cheese”.

 You can find one brand of German apple wine in the USA: Hard apple cider from Kelterei Possmann in Frankfurt, Germany.
 Possmann Pure Cider has a perfect balance of rich apple flavor while not too sweet.

-The flavor comes from apples which are harvested exclusively from our more than 800 farmers in the region of Hessen, the home of the "Apple Woi".
+The flavor comes from apples which are harvested exclusively from our more than 800 farmers in the region of Hessen, the home of the “Apple Woi” – German Apple Wine.

-If you don't want to use or cannot get apple cider (it contains alcohol and is not that easy to find) use apple juice mixed with taste neutral sparkling water for this recipe.
+If you don’t want to use or cannot get apple cider (it contains alcohol and is not that easy to find) use apple juice mixed with taste neutral sparkling water for this recipe.
 Important is that the normal apple juice sweetness should be watered down.
-You dont wnat to add sweet apple juice to the dish.
+You don’t want to add sweet apple juice to the dish.

 4 cured Frankfurter ribs – Recipe How to make Frankfurter Ribs –